LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

-nnaurora: "Could CHASM be used to determine any patches at compile time and maybe generate a GraalVM native image with all the patches applied?"

-yitzy: "what will quiltflower 1.8 bring?"
+**yitzy**: "What will quiltflower 1.8 bring?"

-kichura: "What adventages does a mod developer gain when using quilt instead of forge/fabric libraries?"
+**Kichura**: "What adventages does a mod developer gain when using quilt instead of forge/fabric libraries?"

-Byte: "I'm glad to see Quilt is approaching release.
+**Byte**: "I'm glad to see Quilt is approaching release.
 I was worried there would be a loss momentum after a while.
 How old is Quilt in it's current form, then?"

-Banzobotic: "Does chasm completely replace the asmr prototype?"
+**Banzobotic**: "Does chasm completely replace the asmr prototype?"

-Byte: "Have you thought about upstreaming Quiltflower's changes to Fernflower?
+**Byte**: "Have you thought about upstreaming Quiltflower's changes to Fernflower?
 I'm not sure if JetBrains even maintains Fernflower anymore though, to be honest."

-Byte: "Is applying transformations at compile time something that's only used in development, or can you ship your mods as patches?"
+**Byte**: "Is applying transformations at compile time something that's only used in development, or can you ship your mods as patches?"

-Byte: "So Mojang has made more and more stuff data-driven, so you're focusing on APIs for those things in QSL, and especially creating resources programmatically, because JSON files are a pain sometimes, right?"
+**Byte**: "So Mojang has made more and more stuff data-driven, so you're focusing on APIs for those things in QSL, and especially creating resources programmatically, because JSON files are a pain sometimes, right?"

-Fish: "Can you still go from Quilt -> Fabric fairly easily?"
+**Fish**: "Can you still go from Quilt -> Fabric fairly easily?"

-Grondag: "What is the replacement for Mixin Plugins if we need conditional mixins?"
+**Grondag**: "What is the replacement for Mixin Plugins if we need conditional mixins?"

-TheBlackSquidward: "is there plans to have compat with forge?"
+**TheBlackSquidward**: "is there plans to have compat with forge?"

-Juuz: "Will creating resources programmatically in QSL (at runtime - think dynamic mod compat or something) prefer creating actual resource data and deserialising it, or injecting it into the recipe etc. managers directly?"
+**Juuz**: "Will creating resources programmatically in QSL (at runtime - think dynamic mod compat or something) prefer creating actual resource data and deserialising it, or injecting it into the recipe etc. managers directly?"

-Fish: "Planned features for the future of Quilt?"
+**Fish**: "Planned features for the future of Quilt?"

-Fish: "What's the biggest difference between Fabric and Quilt, in terms of the code?
+**Fish**: "What's the biggest difference between Fabric and Quilt, in terms of the code?
 And what will require restructuring the most in a mod?"

-parzivail: "any news regarding Cozy ban sharing or showcase sharing?",
+**parzivail**: "Any news regarding Cozy ban sharing or showcase sharing?"

-parzivail: "what are the biggest costs currently?",
+**parzivail**: "What are the biggest costs currently?"